gleday/ShrinkNet/README.md

 library(ShrinkNet)
 ```

 **Remark:** For Mac OS X, it may be necessary to install a recent GNU Fortran compiler beforehand.
-See [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/) for some explanations.
+See [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/) for more explanations.

 ## Usage